arnav28/GooglePlacesAPI/README.txt

-This program uses Google places library for retrieving nearby places based on users search query and location.
+This application uses Google places library for retrieving nearby places based on users search query and location.
 Results are displayed on a map with an option of getting driving directions.

 Working URL: https://googleplaces.firebaseapp.com